valgaze/publishidea/README.md

 - deploy.yml: npm i >> npm ci
 - package.json has "@rollup/rollup-linux-x64-gnu": "latest"
 - package-lock.json has "@rollup/rollup-linux-x64-gnu": "latest" from npm i --force

+- TODO:
-- TODO: swap the base on config.mts: base: "/publishidea/", // repo name
+- `swap the base on config.mts: base: "/publishidea/", // repo name
 - Find: speedybot & terrifabot tokens
 - Change Speedybot card pathing (once speedybot.js.org/speedycard?card=abc is 1000% working) and add to intro bot

 ## other stuff

-- Update announcement card to use nice pathing to speedybot.js.org/speedycard?card=ah-rth
+- Update announcement card code to use nice pathing to speedybot.js.org/speedycard?card=ah-rth
 - Update annoucnemen card to say
-- SERVERLESS: Finally, WebEx bots w/o a running serve (but you can definitely put it on a traditional server)
+- SERVERLESS: Finally, WebEx bots w/o a running server (but you can definitely put it on a traditional server)

 # SpeedyBot 2.0